Starting date : As Soon As Possible

-The Protection Coordinator position is a newly created position within PUI and aims at strengthening the capacity of the organization to deliver on high quality protection programs.
+The Protection Coordinator position aims at strengthening the capacity of the organization to deliver on high quality protection programs.
 The Protection Coordinator will work under the Deputy Head of Mission Programs and in close collaboration with the other technical coordinators (Medical, MHPSS, Food Security and Livelihood) and the MEAL department in order to ensure that protection is well established within the organization.

-Human Resources/Training: He/She provides support to programme department in hiring for technical positions, and supervises the technical training provided in response to identified needs;
+- Human Resources/Training: He/She provides technical support to programme department in hiring for technical positions, and supervises the technical training provided in response to identified needs;

-Representation/Coordination: He/She coordinates PUI’s representation to partners, donors, and authorities within the sector, in the technical field of expertise, and ensures that information about the mission is properly distributed.
+- Representation/Coordination: He/She coordinates PUI’s representation to partners, donors, and authorities within the sector, in the technical field of expertise, and ensures that information about the mission is properly distributed.
 Act as PUI focal point for all coordination forums related to protection, including the Protection Sector, GBV and CP sub-sectors, etc.

 Knowledge and skills: